This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Stearns Heads-Up Type II

-USCG Type II heads-up flotation keeps child face-up if unconscious — safety first.
+Type II head-up flotation turns child face-up if passive.

 Check Latest Price →